- Live Rates

 The VA loan allows qualified borrowers to purchase a sizable amount of home at an excellent rate when they might otherwise be forced to rent or purchase smaller.
 Because the Department of Veterans Affairs (VA) backs the loan, lenders will provide the mortgages with as little as no down payment at all.

 Even though the Basic Allowance for Housing (BAH) increases to meet the demands of the local economy, base pay for military does not.
 Therefore, saving a little bit each month outside of the BAH won’t add up any quicker in Washington state than it would in an area with lower real estate prices.
 Because many active service members don’t have enough down payment saved for the expensive homes near Joint Base Lewis-McChord, the VA loan can provide an enormous advantage.

 In previous years before 2020 rang in, veterans who were eligible for a VA loan had to adhere to specific loan limits in their respective counties.
 Loan limits are typically increased every year in order to accommodate housing price appreciation.
 Going over these loan limit amounts would translate to “jumbo loans,” which can come with more stringent lending criteria.

-But while FHA and conventional loan limits still exist in 2020, VA loan limits do not.
-This is all thanks to the Blue Water Navy Vietnam Veterans Act of 2019 that was passed last June and states that VA loan limits are eliminated as of January 1, 2020.
+But while FHA and conventional loan limits still exist in 2021, VA loan limits do not.
+This is all thanks to the Blue Water Navy Vietnam Veterans Act of 2019 that was passed last June and states that VA loan limits were eliminated as of January 1, 2020.

 As such, veterans are able to borrow much higher amounts without being subject to making down payments.
 Before this, any loan limits that were exceeded required an accompanying down payment.
 But now, veteran borrowers have more wiggle room when it comes to the loan amount they take out without having to fear the need to make a down payment.
 This is especially helpful in more expensive centers like Seattle and Redmond, where prices for homes are much higher than other parts of Washington State